 The 5 1/4" floppy diskette was really floppy (flimsy), hence the name.
 As you can see in the above illustration, the 5 1/4" floppy does not have many involved components.
-First, you will notice the write protection tab that would be found on diskettes that allowed information to be written to them.
-To write-protect the diskette, a piece of tape is placed over the hole, or if there is no hole the diskette is already write-protected.
+First, notice the write protection tab found on diskettes that allowed information to be written to them.
+To write-protect the diskette, a piece of tape is placed over the hole, or if there is no hole, the diskette is already write-protected.

 Second, notice the large hole in the center of the floppy diskette.
-This hole allowed the platter within the floppy to be rotated allowing the information to be read from the read/write access hole.
+This hole facilitated the rotation of the disk platter.

-Third, notice the index hole, this was the computer's way of knowing where the starting point of the sector by having a hole punched in the film disc within the plastic casing.
+Third, notice the index hole.
+It tells the computer where the starting point of the sector is by having a hole punched in the film disc and plastic casing.

 Finally, the write access hole is where the computer floppy drive would write the information to the diskette.